-The Program in American Studies is an interdepartmental plan of study that trains students to make intellectual connections in the world through the experiences and place of America in current and historical times.
+The Program in American Studies is an interdisciplinary plan of study that trains students to make intellectual connections in the world through the experiences and place of America in current and historical times.
 We understand “America” as a concept that travels locally and globally and is grounded in particular histories and cultural projects.
-Combining a wide range of disciplines, the program helps students explore different conceptual framings of America, as well as the role of the United States as a nation in global, local, and transnational relationships.
+Combining a wide range of fields, areas, and disciplines, the program helps students explore different conceptual framings of America, as well as the role of the United States as a nation in global, local, and transnational relationships.
 The program is grounded in the social, cultural, institutional, and intellectual histories and experiences of the diverse people and cultures that make up the United States of America.
-We encourage study and debate about what America(s) are/is, the role of the U.S. in the world and the world in America, as well as what it means to grapple with the horizons and limits of America’s democratic aspirations.
+We encourage study and debate about what America(s) are/is, the role of the U.S. in the world and the world in the U.S., as well as what it means to grapple with the horizons and limits of U.S. democratic aspirations.
 The Princeton Program in American Studies, founded in 1942, is one of the oldest interdisciplinary programs at Princeton and continues to be an innovator in curricular development in the 21st century.
-By bringing together students and faculty from the arts, humanities, and social sciences to explore questions that cross disciplinary boundaries, the program reflects a generative field of intellectual curiosity and creativity, a nexus of energy and engagement.
-American studies scholars share a dynamic commitment to democratic inquiry rather than a universally agreed upon canon of required methods or venerated works.
+By bringing together students and faculty from the arts, humanities and social sciences to explore questions that cross disciplinary boundaries, the program reflects a generative field of intellectual curiosity, collaboration, and creativity.

 The field encompasses an eclectic array of practices and pedagogies that cohere around openness to studying diverse research objects, asking a broad range of research questions, and engaging with diverse scholarly approaches, methods and theories.
 We strive to gain a deeper and broader perspective on issues that profoundly affect contemporary life and scholarship, including questions of migration, colonization, race, borders, and diaspora; art, culture, and language; law and public policy; environment and health; gender and sexuality, and more.